Ford Crown Victoria: Body

-Following the poor critical and sales acceptance of the 1991-1996 Chevrolet Caprice and Buick Roadmaster, for the second-generation Crown Victoria, Ford sought a more conservative exterior design, choosing design commonality with the Mercury Grand Marquis over the Ford Taurus.
-The Crown Victoria adopted the formal notchback roofline of its Mercury counterpart, sharing all four doors (previously, the front doors were shared).
+The redesigned Crown Victoria adopted the formal notch-back roof-line of its Mercury counterpart, causing it to lose its rear C pillar windows.
+All four doors were now shared with the Mercury (previously, the front doors were shared).
 On the front fascia, both the grille and headlamps were enlarged.
-The rear fascia underwent a redesign, as large taillamp units were mounted at the corners of the body, replacing the previous full-width design.
-In contrast to its Mercury counterpart, the Crown Victoria was nearly devoid of chrome trim, largely restricted to the grille, window trim, and trunk lid.
+The rear fascia underwent a redesign, as large tail lamp units were mounted at the corners of the body, replacing the previous full-width design.
+A fender mounted radio antenna would appear for 2005, but was reversed back to the original rear-windshield unit in 2006.
+In contrast to its Mercury counterpart, the Crown Victoria had considerably less use of chrome trim.
+LX Sport models forewent chrome trim altogether, as they adopted a fully monochromatic paint scheme.